If you need to make a killer roast turkey without any long, complicated steps, this simple, no-fuss, perfect herb roasted turkey recipe is for you!

-I usually use the easy turkey gravy recipe from this post, but I wanted to give you a few extra no-fail gravy tips today, as well; my go-to method has changed a bit, and I’m not kidding…this makes the best gravy ever (sorry for not being on top of things to give gravy it’s own, special post – maybe next year!):
+I usually use the easy turkey gravy recipe from this post, but I wanted to give you a few extra no-fail gravy tips today, as well.
+My go-to method has changed a bit.
+This makes the best gravy ever:

 1) When the turkey is done roasting, I immediately pour 1-2 cups chicken broth into the bottom of the roasting pan over the turkey drippings, and let it all sit for a minute or so.

 2) Once the rack/turkey has been removed from the roasting pan, I scrape up the broth and drippings from the bottom of the roasting pan and strain it all through a fine mesh strainer, pressing on those solids to get every last bit of goodness out, into a fat separator (this being a totally essential tool for Thanksgiving, just saying); I discard the solids and use the flavorful broth in the gravy.